rage/java-programming/data/part-1/2-printing.md

 ## Program Boilerplate

 In Java, our programs have to include some boilerplate code to function.
-This boilerplate, an example of which is shown below, for example tells the computer what your program is called.
+This boilerplate, an example of which is shown below, can, among others, tell the computer what your program is called.
 Below, the name of the program is `Example`.
 This name has to correspond to the name of the file that contains the source code (e.g. `Example.java`).

 ```java
 public class Example {